Pesto Quinoa (Easy and Delicious)

 If you’re feeling hungry and craving a more substantial meal that will keep you fuller for longer, you can add some extra fat to this recipe by substituting extra virgin olive oil (or whatever type of oil you prefer) instead of the water in this recipe.
 I do that sometimes when I’m craving a richer, heartier meal.
 When I want to keep things light, water works just as well and allows the pesto to blend up smoothly.

-Pesto quinoa in a white bowl with a few sun dried tomatoes on top.
+Pesto quinoa with sun-dried tomatoes on top.

 Pin Recipe Print Recipe

-Pesto Quinoa
+Pesto Quinoa Recipe

 Course Side Dish